-Env-Wq 1703.07 (d): Unless naturally occurring or subject to (a) above, surface waters within the top 25 percent of depth of thermally unstratified lakes, ponds, impoundments and reservoirs or within the epilimnion shall contain a DO content of at least 75 percent saturation, based on a daily mean and an instantaneous minimum DO content of at least 5 mg/L. Unless naturally occurring, the DO content below those depths shall be consistent with that necessary to maintain and protect existing and designated uses.
+(d) Unless naturally occurring or subject to (a), above, surface waters within the top 25 percent of depth of thermally unstratified lakes, ponds, impoundments, and reservoirs or within the epilimnion shall contain a dissolved oxygen content of at least 75 percent saturation, based on a daily average and an instantaneous minimum dissolved oxygen content of at least 5 mg/l.
+Unless naturally occurring, the dissolved oxygen content below those depths shall be consistent with that necessary to maintain and protect existing and designated uses."

-The NH DES policy for interim nutrient threshold for primary contact recreation (i.e. swimming) in NH lakes is $15 \,\mu\text{g/L}$ chl a (NH DES 2008a).
+The NHDES policy for interim nutrient threshold for primary contact recreation (i.e. swimming) in NH lakes is 15 μ g/L chl a (NHDES 2008a).
+NHDES has also developed thresholds for protection of aquatic life for chl a and TP based on trophic level (see Appendix A, Table A-2).
 Lakes were also listed as impaired for swimming if surface blooms (or "scums") of cyanobacteria were present.
-A lake was listed even if scums were present only along a downwind shore.
+For example, a lake was listed as impaired if scums were present only along a downwind shore.